 radio thanks to UMAC .In the 70's I got involved in starting a

 club in Craigavon, with the help of Maurice and others from

 NIAA. and I'm still there.
 I'm currently involved in

-developing facilities in the Craigavon area and attempting to
+maintaining our facilities in the Craigavon area and where

 As webmaster I'll try to keep our site up to date and interesting and